-The majority of the Group's notes and accounts payable - trade and income tax payables, which are trade and other payables, are those with payment dates within one year.
+The majority of the Group's notes and accounts payable - trade, which are trade and other payables, are those with payment dates within one year.
 Although some of them are denominated in foreign currencies and are exposed to foreign exchange fluctuation risk, the Group enters into forward exchange contracts for some of the settlement amounts to avoid this risk.